DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2021-10-15-international-iteration.md

 We’ve split the ‘Are you a teacher in England, Jersey, Guernsey or the Isle of Man’ question into two new questions:

-1. Are you a teacher?
+1. Are you a teacher or school leader?
 2. Where do you teach?

 This has the benefit of moving the ‘Jersey, Guernsey or the Isle of Man’ edge cases out of the page titles.